AlexWang1987/alexwang1987.github.io/foundations/html/html.md

 * id
 * title
 * class
 * style
-* hidden
+* hidden hidden elements when it is loaded.
-* data-* which used to exchange information between html and javascript
+* data- which used to exchange information between html and javascript

 ```
 <element data-camel-cased-name/>